Remmy04/MPU-Wix-Websites/Falsafah-dan-Isu-Semasa/README.md

 ---

 ### 📘 About This Course
-**Falsafah dan Isu Semasa (MPU3193)** explores how philosophical thinking helps us understand and evaluate modern issues.
+**Falsafah dan Isu Semasa** explores how philosophical thinking helps us understand and evaluate modern issues.
 Through Western and Eastern perspectives, logic, epistemology, ideology, and the Philosophy of Sejahtera, students analyze global challenges — including climate change and environmental sustainability — using structured philosophical frameworks.
 This course encourages critical thinking, ethical reasoning, and understanding of how different worldviews shape society’s response to current issues.